Clutchison/namia/c1/sessions/8-11/session_notes.md

 The inhabitants of the Rotten district move with a quiet, resigned air.
 Their faces are worn, and their eyes averted.

+## The Road to GR

+The road out of Koradin winds it's way south.
+Very quickly, the lights of the city vanish as you make your way into the countryside.
+There are a few trees that dot the landscape, but the majority of the land is rocky and barren.

+### Fishmonger

+A merchant passes the party on the road.
+He has a caravan that has a powerful fishy smell coming from it.
+The merchant has a bad back and is missing an eye.
+He asks the party if they would like some fish.

+###

+## Galar's Rest